cubicles/cubicles.github.io/index.md

 In 2017, i obtained my bachelors in Electronics Engineer
 <a href="https://www.pucp.edu.pe/en/carrera/ingenieria-electronica/" target="_blank">@PUCP</a>
 .
 I worked at Hoschild Mining, Banco Falabella and Bluetab.
 Nowadays, i work as a Data Engineer for Brain Food.
-Paralelly, i work as laboratory assistant for the microelectronics department at PUCP since 2018.
-Since 2021, i am enrolled in the computer science master program at UTEC, expected to finish in 2022.
+Previously, i worked as laboratory assistant for the microelectronics department at PUCP since 2018.
+I am enrolled in the computer science master program at UTEC, expected to finish in 2022.
 I enjoy programming, data science, and music.